KDE/documentation-develop-kde-org/content/docs/extend/dolphin/service-menus/_index.md

 ```ini
 Actions=setAsWallpaper
 ```
 The Actions entry defines the actions we will create in our servicemenu.
-As with the ServiceTypes, you can define more than one action by using a semicolon-separated list.
+You can define more than one action by using a semicolon-separated list.
 Each of the actions listed will get a section of its own defining what that action does.
 In fact, that's our very next step.

 ## Creating an Action
 So far we have defined one action in our servicemenu file: setAsWallpaper.
 Now we need to define what that action looks like and what it actually does.
 We begin by adding a new heading to the end of our file: